• Skip to primary navigation

 Whether you visit the library, shop online, or visit a local bookstore, our Montessori Minimalist Homeschool Must-Haves will help get you started building your home or homeschool library.
 Two other equally important collections that integrate several subjects and include picks for a variety of ages:

-• Montessori Indigenous Education Books
+• Language Books

-• Montessori Bilingual Spanish-English Books
+• Bilingual Books

-For all ages, but especially Elementary Kids, I would also check out Montessori Books About the Universe in preparation for the First Great Lesson.
+For all ages, but especially Elementary Kids, I would also check out Books About the Universe in preparation for the First Great Lesson.
 Remember, you don't need all of the books but they're great lists to build off of.

-What Montessori Back to School Activities Should We Engage In?
+What Back-to-School Activities Should We Engage In?

 Montessori Homeschool Daily Rhythm

-We homeschool year round and have done so for years.
+We homeschool year-round and have done so for years.
 We've figured out a rhythm and routine that works well for our family.
 It may not fit your family's unique needs perfectly, but chances are it'll provide some guidance or a springboard for identifying a rhythm that works well for your little ones.

-Montessori Visual Schedule
+Mirus Toys Visual Schedule

 Kids' Choice

 As much as possible, we let our little ones choose the flow of their day.
 If, for any reason, we can't fulfill their request, we provide choices using their Visual Calendar.
-The above pictured routine was chosen and implemented for one of our summer homeschool days.
+The above-pictured routine was chosen and implemented for one of our summer homeschool days.
 It's important to remain flexible and responsive to their needs.

 Wake Up & Get Moving